miraclecoder77/pro-user/README.md

 # What is ProUser

-ProUser is web app where you can manage users and get detailed user information sign in, view and manage users details.
+ProUser is web app where you can manage users and get detailed user information

+## features
+Users can

+1. sign in
+2. view and manage users details.

 ## steps to run this project